Today, a customer’s experience is fast becoming a business differentiator.

 A customer’s experience is important to the overall health and growth of your insurance business and that implies serving a large and diverse group of people who use your services and turn to you for customer support.

 In the US, one in five Americans speaks a language other than English.
-The language people speak at home to express their complex and intimate thoughts is the one they are most comfortable and proficient in.
+The language people speak at home to express their complex and intimate thoughts, is the one they are most comfortable and proficient in.

 Aside from English, Spanish is the second most common language, followed by various forms of Chinese, French, Tagalog, Vietnamese, Korean and German, which have been rated as the most spoken languages in the United States.

-Customers are the most important asset that any business has, and without customers, no business can survive.
-From a business standpoint, speaking another person’s native language helps to bridge the gap between you and your customers; not only helping them to communicate what their needs are, but it will greatly improve the way customer feels about your business.
+Customers are the most important asset that any business has, and without customers no business can survive.
+From a business standpoint, speaking another person’s native language helps to bridge the gap between you and your customers; not only helping them to communicate what their needs are, but it will greatly improve the way a customer feels about your business.

 Communication brings people together and allows you to have an effective means of understanding their unique needs and wants.
 And communication is an important management function that allows you to lower your call attrition numbers because callers will be more willing to stay on hold if they know they can be connected to a Spanish-speaking agent.